martin11591/Learning/Manga chapters downloader (from MangaTown)/README.md

 All that in one page, no additional programs needed to run, opposed to previous project.
 It needed to get images links, prepare them as text files for parsing and downloading by wget (thanks to another program, Batch script).

-## Still, as best part of this piece of code I consider requests management.
+## Still, as best part of this piece of code I consider requests management

-I can: reuse it somewhere else, control number of simultaneous requests at once, pause current requests or abort it whenever I want, then retry it.
+I can: reuse it somewhere else, control number of simultaneous requests at once, pause current requests or abort it whenever I want, then retry it, set waiting time between next retry.

 All requests are stored in history with its results, grouped by: aborted, succeded and failed.